oddlierdev/learn-learning-android-dev/README.md

-# Learning Android App Development
+# Learning How to Learn with Android App Development

 ## Description

-Learn how to code android apps
+A guide on learning how to learn using android app development as a starter

 ## Authors